drupol/master-thesis/src/thesis/3-tools.typ

   All source code and scenario files are available for reference under the `lib/` directory of this master's thesis source code
   #cite(<PolMasterThesis>, form:"normal").
 Each scenario's directory contains
-  its own `Makefile`.
-These makefiles can be used to locally reproduce the commands and results outlined in this document.
+  its own `Makefile`, which is not included in this document for brevity reasons.
+However, these makefiles can be used to locally reproduce the steps outlined in this document.
 ]

 Our GitHub Actions workflows #cite(<r13yBuildScenarios>,form:"normal") use